 Russ will serve as a sounding board for our scientists, AI researchers and developers, offering invaluable advice and insight when needed.
 His primary research interests are in the application of computing and informatics technologies to problems relevant to medicine.
 He is particularly interested in methods for understanding drug action at molecular, cellular, organism and population levels.
 Russ’s input will help our scientists to further push the boundaries of machine learning applied drug discovery and may also result in some exciting NLP and data projects with members of his lab.

 At Benevolent, we have an ambitious vision: we envision a world where no disease goes untreated.
 We often say that this is not a world that will emerge, it is one we must create and to do so we need to collaborate with the greatest scientific minds of today.
-We are thrilled to have Russ on the team and we look forward to harnessing their external viewpoints, expert knowledge and diverse experience in order to help us create this brighter world for patients.
+We are thrilled to have Russ on the team and we look forward to harnessing his external viewpoints, expert knowledge and diverse experience in order to help us create this brighter world for patients.

 Joanna Shields, CEO